 Five questions, in order.
 Work through them before opening a single vendor demo.

-1. Do you need OKRs inside a performance management system or separate from it?
+1. OKRs inside a performance system, or separate from it

 This is the fork in the road that rules out half the tools before you touch a trial.